INFOCENTER

 12.05.2024

-A curtain wall allows you to create a unique and attractive architecture of the building, as well as save up to 20% on heating and air conditioning costs.
+A curtain wall make it possible to create a unique and attractive architecture of the building, as well as save up to 20% on heating and air conditioning costs.

 Ventilated facade